 This is an in-depth Microsoft Word 2007 course.
 Students will learn the advanced functions and how to apply this material to business situations.
 This course will also help prepare students for the MCAS exam.
-(F,W,S)
+Prerequisite: BIM 173 (F,W,S)

-OFF 280 Advanced Microsoft Office 1-5 (11-55/0)
+BIM 280 Advanced Microsoft Office 1-5 (11-55/0)

 This course is designed to complete sophisticated business projects using the integration capabilities of Microsoft Office.
 This course consists of five modules-Word, Excel, Access, PowerPoint and Integrated Project.
-(F,W,S)
+Prerequisite: Instructor permission (F,W,S)

-OFF 290 Spreadsheets II 1-5 (0/22-110)
+BIM 290 Spreadsheets II 1-5 (0/22-110)